wffls/waffles/docs/functions/options.md

 augeas.mail_alias --root --destination jdoe --destination jsmith --destination foobar
 ```

-## stdlib.options.parse_options
+## waffles.options.parse_options

-This function cycles through all options that were given in a declared resource.
+This function cycles through all options that were given in a declared waffles.resource.
 It will report if any required options were not set.